PDAL/PDAL/doc/workshop/exercises/analysis/colorization/colorization.rst

     This JSON file is available in your workshop materials in the ``./exercises/analysis/colorization/colorize.json`` file.
 Remember to
-    open this file and replace each occurance of ``c:/Users/hobu/PDAL/`` with the correct path for your machine.
+    open this file and replace each occurrence of ``c:/Users/hobu/PDAL/`` with the correct path for your machine.

 Pipeline breakdown